getfoxio/landingpage/landingpage-angular/README.md

 ## How it works

 It generates Getfox Landing Page in a page where your application is published.
 It pulls user's data from the Getfox API endpoint.
-It appends landing page structure into your React application scope.
+It appends landing page structure into your Vue application scope.

 ## Dependencies